GitHub repository with all resources: https://github.com/Microttus/LightCare

 Necessary wires

-Wheels (can be made, or take us off pre-made)
+Wheels (can be made, or use pre-made)

-Various sensors (for example proximity)
+Various sensors (for example, proximity)

 Weight